container-storage-interface/spec/spec.md

 This RPC is typically called by the CO when the workload using the volume is being moved to a different node, or all the workload using the volume on a node has finished.

 This operation MUST be idempotent.
+If the volume corresponding to the `volume_id` is not attached to the node corresponding to the `node_id`, the Plugin MUST reply `0 OK`.
 If this operation failed, or the CO does not know if the operation failed or not, it can choose to call `ControllerUnpublishVolume` again.

 ```protobuf